Teahouse Treks

 Day 03: Drive from Kathmandu to Machha Khola

-The route usually passes through Dhading Besi, Arughat, Arkhet, Soti Khola, and local villages before reaching Machha Khola.
-The road can be rough and bumpy in some sections, especially after leaving the main highway, but the drive gives a good introduction to the lower Manaslu region.
+The road winds through Dhading Besi, Arughat, Arkhet, Soti Khola, and a string of small villages before reaching Machha Khola.
+Expect some rough, bumpy sections once you leave the main highway, but it’s a fitting first taste of the lower Manaslu region.

 • Altitude: Machha Khola – approx. 870m / 2,854ft